LamjahdiMo/Bachelor-Dissertation/Bachelor_Thesis/O(1)-Methods/README.md

 - **A direct constant-time Matrix Inversion**
 - **The Gitter / 4X Method** (for 3×3 systems)

-These methods claim **constant-time performance (`O(1)`)**, achieved through **visual cross-structure logic**, not row manipulation or pivoting.
+These methods provide **constant-time performance (`O(1)`)**, achieved through **visual cross-structure logic**, not row manipulation or pivoting.
 By replacing multi-step algorithms with single-step visual-algebraic identities, they aim to **outperform traditional methods both in speed and conceptual clarity.**

 ---